evan1carson/econ-society-datacompetition/README.md

 # econ-society-datacompetition
-The University of Cincinnati Economics Society competition to use public data to create data visualizations describing the economic conditions in the city of Cincinnati compared to the nation
+The University of Cincinnati Economics Society competition to use public data to create data visualizations describing the economic conditions in the city of Cincinnati compared to the nation.
+I used ggplot2 with the Economist theme to plot data from the U.S Census Bureau and other data from the Federal Reserve Economic Data website.
+Most of the Census data came in spreadsheet form, which I first edited and converted to CSVs in Excel.